 Treatment of Neurological Disorders

-Cord blood stem cells have been especially helpful in patients with brain injuries.
-Cord blood derived stem cells have capability to divide and alter into neural-like stem cells.
-These adult stem cells have been proven to migrate towards the damaged regions, and to promote therapeutic processes, which might assist in repairing brain damage.
+Cord blood stem cells have been beneficial in patients with brain injuries.
+Cord tissue-derived stem cells can divide and alter into neural-like stem cells.
+These adult stem cells have been proven to migrate toward the damaged regions and promote therapeutic processes, which might assist in repairing brain damage.
 That cord blood stem are also very responsive to the body’s immune response following an injury, by interacting directly using the organs and cells from the immune system that allow the body to repair itself.[4]

-Medical visas and extended stay accommodations for the patients and family can also be included upon request.
+Medical visas and extended stay accommodations for the patients and families can also be included upon request.

 Treatment Guidelines for Cerebral Palsy